akshat-patel28/cloud-storage/README.md

 # Cloud Storage

-> Cloud Storage is easy and user friendly website to create and store files on cloud hassle-free.
+> Cloud Storage is easy and user friendly website template to create and store files on cloud hassle-free.

 # Codebase Overview